TULiberalArts/Anthropology/pages/undergradaute.md

 [Learn More about the Visual Anthropology Track](http://bulletin.temple.edu/undergraduate/liberal-arts/anthropology/visual-anthropology-concentration/)

 ## Minor in Anthropology
-The Minor in Philosophy is an excellent way to extend the breadth of your education and understanding of the world.
-Whether you plan to become a lawyer, a teacher or a doctor, our Minor in Philosophy program makes the development of strong communication and reasoning skills a priority.
-A Philosophy Minor helps you stand out when you apply for jobs or graduate school, because it shows that you have a well-rounded education.
+The [Minor in Anthropology](http://bulletin.temple.edu/undergraduate/liberal-arts/anthropology/general_anthropology-minor/) is designed for any undergraduate at Temple who wants to learn about general anthropology, but cannot commit to a full academic major.
+The minor is an excellent way to extend the breadth of your education and understanding of the world.
+If you are considering a career in a health profession, the [Minor in Anthropology: Human Biology](http://bulletin.temple.edu/undergraduate/liberal-arts/anthropology/general_anthropology-minor/) is an excellent way to improve your application for medical school or other graduate programs.
+If your interests lie in media and art, we offer a [Minor in Visual Anthropology](http://bulletin.temple.edu/undergraduate/liberal-arts/anthropology/visual-anthropology-minor/).
+Whatever your plans are after graduation, minoring in anthropology helps you stand out when you apply for jobs or graduate school, becauser it shows that you have a well-rounded education.

+##

 ## Academic Offerings at a Glance
  - [BA in General Anthropology](#general-anthropology)